microsoft/aed-wonder-woman/0-wonderwomanlp/3-superquiz/includes/3-quiz-making-part-1.md

-## Okay, now let’s make that personality quiz
+# The Making of a Wonder Woman Quiz Part 1

+Now it's time to create the outline of your quiz code!

-We’ll be asking a streamlined version of this quiz.
-We’ll use just five questions and two options for each:
+To start, you will ask five questions and have only two options for each:

 1. Which weapon?
 (A) Lasso (B) No weapons
 1. What’s your dream job?
 (A) Curator at the Smithsonian (B) Running a business